 In an omnichannel world where customers comfortably oscillate between physical and digital spaces, there’s a huge shift towards fully personalised experiences.
 It isn’t enough simply to personalise the mobile experience or physical experience in isolation; they need to work together for a brand experience to be successful.

-Our partner Episerver has created a digital agility model for businesses seeking to deliver more personalized experiences to their customers.
-How is your business doing when it comes to personalization and what is the next step in your evolution?
+Our partner Episerver has created a digital agility model for businesses seeking to deliver more personalised experiences to their customers.
+How is your business doing when it comes to personalisation and what is the next step in your evolution?

 Allow us to dive in a little deeper…

 Personalisation started out as simple and obvious - to begin with it was just a nice touch.
 It simply delivered a friendly greeting, acknowledged the time of day and as it progressed, it could even remember your name.

 Nowadays, customers have come to expect this when interacting with a business, and especially when doing anything with self-service or in retail.

 I expect as a consumer that when I log into my ASOS account that they’ll greet me with my name and at the very least, my basic preferences are acknowledged based on my previous buying and browsing behaviour.